pierre-24/cp2k-basis/docs/api.md

 Options are added as query string: `/api/example?option1=value&option2=value`.

-All routes are addressed to `GET` requests.
+All routes are addressed by `GET` requests.

 ### On the `elements` option